 Benefits of Continuous Improvement Processes

-More engaged employees.
+- More engaged employees.
 Recent polls show the majority of employees aren’t engaged in their jobs.
-Studies also show that the company and employees benefit financially and in many other ways if employees are engaged.
-Improvement processes aim to help employees stay engaged.
+Studies also show that both the company and the employees benefit when employees are engaged in their work.
+Improvement processes and communication aim to help employees stay engaged.

 Continuous improvement processes are critical to a business’ success.
 These improvements apply to technology and business processes such as those involving products and services.
 Information technology can benefit greatly from improvement models by focusing on ways to enhance databases and programs to lean out processes.